 To disambiguate the lingo first – HEIF is a High-Efficiency Image Format standard, and HEIC is the file format you get.
 As said, Apple adopted this from iOS 11 onward because of a more advanced compression method.

-In a nutshell, the format allows you to take high-resolution images of smaller size.
+In a nutshell, the format allows you to take high-resolution images of a smaller size.
 This way, you get the crisp, sharp photos iPhones are known for, yet you don’t use up the free memory on your iPhone fast.
 Plus, this is more storage-efficient should you decide to keep the photos on iCloud.

 At this point, the compatibility of the HEIC format is its major limitation.
 In fact, macOS prior to High Siera isn’t capable of recognizing and opening HEIC files.
-Nevertheless, this can be solved with the simple update of the system.
+Nevertheless, this can be solved with a simple update of the system.